Study cinematography at one of the most prestigious film schools in the world

 - Responses to all of the following essay prompts:

-- Why you would like to participate in the program, and what you expect to gain from the experience?
+- Why you would like to participate in the program, and what do you expect to gain from the experience?
 (100 words or less)

 - What prior experience, if any, do you have in cinematography?
 Include both academic coursework and extracurricular activities.
 Previous experience in cinematography is not a requirement.
 (100 words or less)